IB Results 2018

 Nick Elliott, 39, Amsterdam University College

-Barnabas Fletcher, 39, Bristol, History
+Barnabas Fletcher, 39, University of Oxford, Foundation Certificate in History

 Cerelia Caesar, 39, UCL, Biochemistry